 To deny write and delete permission for one specific user, you have to create an access list entry that specifically denies write and delete permission to that user.
 Delete permission is not included in the basic access list menu so an advanced access list entry must be used.
 Note that creating an access list for the user that doesn’t deny permission but doesn’t allow it either is not the same as actually denying permission.

 Auditing is a system that allows administrators to track and log when a user makes an attempt (successful or failed) to access system resources or perform certain tasks.
 In this case, it will be used to monitor each time a specific user is denied permission to write or delete files in the shared folder.
 Auditing on a folder is configured in the Security tab and works almost exactly like file permissions.
 Before you can create auditing rules on a folder, you must enable Object Access auditing in the Domain Controller Security Policy (any auditing rules created before enabling the policy will not work).
 Once auditing has been established, any failed attempts to write or delete files in the shared folder will be logged to the Security log of the Event Viewer.
-To test auditing on a shared folder, you must login as the restricted user on the Windows XP workstation and attempt to delete or write to the file.
+To test auditing on a shared folder, you must login as the restricted user on the Windows 10 workstation and attempt to delete or write to the file.
 The permissions should cause the attempt to fail and the auditing rule should log the failed attempt.

-On the Windows 2003 server
+On the Windows 2012 server